Armed Forces Association Cycling Classic: Crystal Cup

-The Crystal Cup, is also a criterium race, taking place on a 1.3km course in Crystal City, Virginia.
+The Crystal Cup, is also a criterium race, taking place on a 1.3 km course in Crystal City, Virginia.
 It is open to amateurs and professionals and has been running since 2007 for men and women, except for the 2008 and 2009 editions when there was no women's race held, and the men took part in a circuit race rather than a criterium.
 It is held on the Sunday of the weekend of racing.